 Changes in VAT rates in the European Union in 2022

 The following is a list of changes to the VAT rates for certain categories of products and services in each EU country:

-- ITALY: the VAT rate on feminine hygiene products was reduced from 22% to 5%.
+- ITALY: From 2022, the VAT rate applicable to“absorbent products for feminine hygiene” (prodotti assorbenti per l’igiene femminile) is reduced from 22% to 10%.

 See our Country Briefs: VAT rates.

 What is the VAT rate for your products and services?